Ask an Advisor

 In addition to job opportunities immediately upon graduation, the Biological Sciences and Microbiology degrees prepare students for admission into a wide variety of graduate programs in biology, botany, microbiology, and zoology.
 With a careful selection of courses in allied fields or an emphasis area, students can prepare for more specialized programs in areas such as environmental toxicology, bioengineering, environmental sciences, animal sciences, physiology, ecology, zoology (ornithology, mammology, parasitology, herpetology), biophysics, biomathematics, agronomy, plant pathology, entomology, biochemistry, genetics, pharmacology, ecology, horticulture, molecular biology, cell biology, evolution, marine biology, aquaculture, wildlife biology, and others.
 The student's faculty advisor can suggest courses relevant to the studetn's particular interests and objectives.

 Doctors, physician assistants, pharmacists, physical therapists and veterinarians are biologists.
 Some of the health care professionals work directly with patients, while others are involved in the rapidly advancing frontiers of medical research.
 In both cases, a degree in Biological Sciences or Microbiology is excellent preparation for professional school in the health sciences.
 In fact, Biological Sciences is the most popular major at Clemson University for students with an interest in human medicine and health care and is one of two common majors chosen by students wishing to apply to a school of veterinarian medicine.
-Students wishing to take a three-year path to med school may check out our Pre-professional Health track information, which offers excellent assistance for students wishing to continue their education in medicine, health care, pharmacy, or physical therapy.
+Students wishing to learn more or take a three-year path to med school may check out our Pre-Health advising, which offers excellent assistance for students wishing to continue their education in medicine, health care, pharmacy, or physical therapy.